 SLV.Global on the BBC!

-From January to June, 2013 the BBC2 Programme See Hear have followed our volunteer Aliya whist she volunteered at our Deaf Schools Project, in Sri Lanka.
-Aliya has been an inspiration to so many people and now we have eight more Deaf people joining our team.
+From January to June, 2013 the BBC2 Programme See Hear followed our volunteer Aliya whist she volunteered at our Deaf Schools Project, in Sri Lanka.
+Aliya has been an inspiration to so many people and, since then, we have had eight more Deaf people joining our team.

-Aliya begins by explaining that she was apprehensive when she first arrived in Sri Lanka.
+Aliya began by explaining that she was apprehensive when she first arrived in Sri Lanka.
 It can definitely be quite a culture shock settling in to a new country!
-By the time she gives us a tour of her homestay, however, Aliya seems to be very settled in.
+By the time she gave us a tour of her homestay, however, Aliya seemed to be very settled in.

-Aliya explains that she thinks living in a homestay with a Sri Lankan family is a really really great idea.
-It gives volunteers that opportunity to become fully engaged with a different culture and to live life like a local.
+Aliya explained that she thinks living in a homestay with a Sri Lankan family is a really really great idea.
+It gives volunteers the opportunity to become fully engaged with a different culture and to live life like a local.

 Aliya volunteered at a deaf school while she was in Sri Lanka.
-She shows us around the school while explaining that each day she has a certain timetable of lessons, on this particular day she was teaching her favourite class!
+She showed us around the school while explaining that each day she had a certain amount of timetabled lessons; on this particular day she was teaching her favourite class!

-Aliya explains some of the challenges that arose while she was volunteering.
+Aliya outlined some of the challenges that arose while she was volunteering.
 The language barrier is a challenge all volunteers in Sri Lanka are faced with and this challenge is not something Aliya is spared.
-She doesn't know any Sri Lankan sign language and the students she works with don't know any British Sign Language!
-Aliya explains that to overcome this the classes have a strong focus on mime and drawing, allowing everyone to communicate and to have fun at the same time.
+She didn’t know any Sri Lankan sign language and the students she worked with don't know any British Sign Language!
+Aliya found that, to overcome this, the classes had a strong focus on mime and drawing, allowing everyone to communicate and to have fun at the same time.